juliohm1978/kubernetes-cifs-volumedriver/docs/index.md

 ## Pre-requisites

-On your Kubernetes nodes, simply install the dependency:

-* `cifs-utils` because the host itself will do the mounting
+On your Kubernetes nodes, install `cifs-utils` because the host itself will do the mounting.

+For Debian-based distributions:

 ```bash
 sudo apt-get install -y cifs-utils
 ```

-For CentOS:
+For RedHat distributions:

 ```bash
 yum -y install cifs-utils
 ```

+If you are planning to mount DFS shares, you also need `keyutils` ([Ubuntu](https://bugs.launchpad.net/ubuntu/+source/cifs-utils/+bug/1772148), [RedHat](https://access.redhat.com/solutions/45070)).

 ## Manual Installation